Where’s the Beef? It’s in the pastry!

 Plus, I like to keep it clean for my beautiful and amazing vegetarian and vegan readers.

-I really wanted to go a little off the beaten path with these, meaning adding stuff that usually doesn’t mesh with beef, to try and mesh it, but it was imperative (considering the price of tenderloin) they be eaten, and I knew there might be a few inquiries as to what the blueish white stuff was (blue cheese), along with blanched, seasoned spinach, roasted red bell peppers, strips of marinated, sauteed portobello mushrooms, and caramelized onions, so I stopped there.
-The general consensus was that it was rich, but oh, so delicious!
+I really wanted to go a little off the beaten path with these, meaning adding stuff that usually doesn’t mesh with beef, to try and mesh it, but it was imperative (considering the price of tenderloin) they be eaten, and I knew there might be a few inquiries as to what the blueish white stuff was (blue cheese), along with blanched, seasoned spinach, roasty red peppers, strips of marinated, sauteed portobello mushrooms, and caramelized onions, so I stopped there.
+The general consensus was that it was rich, but oh, so ambrosial!
 You really can’t go wrong with a whole meal in a flaky, buttery package.

 I have a go to recipe for individual beef wellingtons that turns out perfect every.single.time, and I incorporated some of the fillings into the recipe Simone supplied, omitting the mustard, prosciutto and crepes (the blue cheese served as a sog blocker).
 BUT, then the recipes are almost interchangeable, aren’t they?
 Well, mine possess a great deal of beefy individuality.
 Sorry, couldn’t resist the obvious.
-That said, I used some of the leftover, wonderful puff pastry that I had frozen from the Daring Baker’s September challenge, but I had to incorporate some PF puff pastry since I didn’t have nearly enough to cover and decorate six Beef Welllingtons.
+That said, I used some of the leftover, wonderful puff pastry that I had frozen from the Daring Baker’s September challenge, but I had to incorporate some PF puff pastry since I didn’t have nearly enough to cover and decorate six Beef Wellingtons.